Welcome to Canada!

 Many visitors come to experience the diversity of Canada that spans more than 3,000 miles from east to west.
 The variety is endless from the trendy culture of Montreal, the old world charm of Quebec, and the Asian markets of Vancouver, to the shifting sand dunes of the Canadian Prairies, the polar bears of the mysterious north to Prince Edward Island’s pink sandy beaches, there is something for every visitor to savor.

-On our guided tours of Canada travelers will be rewarded with captivating cultures, the great outdoors, terrific food, friendly people, and an arts and culture scene that is remarkable.
+On our tours of Canada travelers will be rewarded with captivating cultures, the great outdoors, terrific food, friendly people, and an arts and culture scene that is remarkable.

 When to Go